BB9z/BetterTouchTool-B9Presets/README.md

 ### Usage

+- Go to [releases](https://github.com/BB9z/BetterTouchTool-B9Presets/releases) page to install.

+    It is recommended to back up your settings first.

-- Two finger swipe to
+- Two finger swipe to change volume, with <kbd>shift</kbd> can change screen brightness.

+- Available out of the box, use it directly.
+Modify to meet your needs.
+There is no setting.

 ## BTTPresetBeautify